kalumet/cora-sc/README.md

 - The screenshot is only taken, if the active window is Star Citizen, nothing else.
 - Only the commodity price area is analysed.
 Text extraction done with OpenAI.

+## Major technical differences to the 1.1.2b1 from 21.01.2024 main branch - core changes
+- improved instant commands selection (find the best match, not the first match)
+- allow **multiple modifiers** to be pressed
+- allow **mouse button** activation
+- allow to not have spoken responses for commands
+- allow access to wingman UI threads for extensions -> In Game Overlay Display
+- more debug statements

 # Wingman AI